-- a.
-40 hours of field experience.
-In consultation with the Director of Fieldwork, the student will fashion a field experience plan that allows the student to gain real-world experience related to Sociology.
-Activities that fulfill the field experience requirement are vast and varied, often limited only by a student's creativity.
-The majority of students obtain Field experience hours by working with a single agency, organization, or project. or - b.
+b.
 In-depth investigative paper (40 page minimum).
-Students will expand their investigation of their Capstone II topic and create a more in-depth written report that informs the reader of the current state of research, future research directions, and/or identify problems and solutions related to certain societal needs, problems or issues.
+Students will expand their investigation of their Capstone II topic and create a more in-depth written report that informs the reader of the current state of research, future research directions, and/or identify problems and solutions related to children, youth, and families.
 With permission, the paper may address a topic outside of the capstone II paper/topic.
-With approval of the mentor, this paper can address various audiences and take on various forms, such a research paper, white paper, or a proposal for a non-profit entrepreneurial venture that fills a particular social need.
+With approval of the mentor, this paper can address various audiences and take on various forms, such a research paper, white paper, or a proposal for a non-profit entrepreneurial venture that fills a particular child/youth/family related need.